 ERI has earned its reputation as a leading University in Artificial Neural Network Engineering and was awarded the NASA 1994 STTR (Phase I) award in robotics.
 ERI is engaged in research and development, technology transfer and educational science.
-Currently ERI has 3 Centers and 6 specialized laboratories dedicated to conducting research in cutting-edge technologies.
-They are:
+Currently ERI has 2 Centers and 6 specialized laboratories dedicated to conducting research in cutting-edge technologies.

 The Center for Environmental Engineering funded by the Department of Energy (DOE) in 1996 to develop infrastructure in environmental engineering programs (courses and laboratory) at both undergraduate and graduate level.
 The center currently conduct research in conduct in bioremediation, numerical model to predict contaminant movement through karst conduits, phytoremediation, pathogens in streams, and biological and chemical process in karst aquifers.

 The Center for Excellence in Battlefield Sensor Fusion (CE-BSF) was funded by Army research Office (ARO) in 2004.
 The center's vision is to exploit potentials of data fusion techniques for advancement of fundamental understanding of sensor networks scalability, distributed sensing behaviors, fault tolerance schemes, hierarchical communication protocols, sensor network informatics, and power efficient fusion techniques in highly uncertain environment.
 In particular, our research is focused on severely constrained sensor with limited functionality in energy, sensing, computation power, and communication capabilities.

 The Digital Signal/Image Processing Laboratory was funded by the Air Force in 1991 to conduct research in signal processing, image processing, speech processing, and health monitoring of both mechanical systems and human beings.
 It also houses biomedical engineering laboratory.